Viens boire un p'tit coup à la maison

-"Viens boire un p'tit coup à la maison" (approx. Come home to have a drink) is a 1987 song recorded by the French band Licence IV.
+"Viens boire un p'tit coup à la maison" (Come home for a little drink) is a 1987 song recorded by the French band Licence IV.
 Released as a single in March 1987, the song achieved a huge success in France, becoming one of the best-selling singles of the 1980s in France.
+The band did not release another song, nor any album.

 Music and lyrics

 This drinking song was composed by Jean-Jacques Lafon under the pseudonym of J.Falon.
 This French singer has had a smash hit in 1986 with "Le Géant de papier".
 Very popular, the song deals with the tasting of the wine and the sausage, in company with some friends, in a festive atmosphere.
 Licence IV was a male duet composed of Olivier Guillot and Francis Vacher, who were respectively the secretary and the artistic director of Patrick Sébastien.
 Gillou - Pierre Perret's accordionist -, who is mentioned in the lyrics, also participated in the composition of the song.